kairos-io/kairos-docs/content/en/docs/Upgrade/kubernetes.md

     disableEviction: true
   upgrade:
     # Here goes the image which is tied to the flavor being used.
-    # Currently can pick between opensuse and alpine
+    # You can also specify your custom image stored in a public registry.
     image: quay.io/kairos/kairos-opensuse-leap
     command:
     - "/usr/sbin/suc-upgrade"